The Future of the Quality Manual

 Few people read the manuals thoroughly besides auditors.
 They see the overwhelming number of pages and wonder if the authors are promoting quantity over quality.
 These auditors feel that the manuals need to be written with greater readability in mind to help keep them relevant and ensure they meet their intended purpose.

 Organizations need to find that careful balance between regular updates and keeping the content fresh.
-Although nobody wants to read manuals that are outdated, avoiding extra information without a clear purpose also needs to be considered.
+Although nobody wants to read a quality manual that is outdated, avoiding extra information without a clear purpose also needs to be considered.

-Changes in the ISO standard always require some adjustment for the companies impacted.
+Changes in the ISO standard always require some adjustment for the companies impacted like the quality manual.
 However, organizations that are acutely aware of what customers expect from them are likely to have a fairly easy transition.
 If a company is dedicated to providing quality regardless of the circumstances, they will be very able to meet the challenges that they face.